Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Frequently Asked Questions

-Dependent visa holders will be able to apply for indefinite leave to remain (ILR) after spending 5 years on a Tier 2 Dependent visa.
+Dependent visa holders may be able to apply for indefinite leave to remain (ILR) after spending 5 years on a Skilled Worker Dependent visa.

 Note that in order to be eligible, your family member must also either: